vendu/vaaja/usr/games/mjolnir/notes/ITEMS.md

   the deck's NET-module.

 ## 1 - deck upgrades
-- network card
+- network card with 1-16 plugs for 512K-4M transfer rates
-- flash memory
+- flash memory with the operating system
+- RAM-memory, up to 16x4 megabytes (32-bit bus)
-- processor module
+- processor module with 1-16 cores

+## 6 - elecronic devices
+- automatic and mechanical timers, readiation-meter

 ## - - ATM- or credit card